Goga Bitadze

 Goga Bitadze (გოგა ბითაძე; born 20 July 1999) is a Georgian professional basketball player for the Orlando Magic of the National Basketball Association (NBA).
-Listed at and 250 lb, he plays the center and power forward positions.
+Listed at and 250 lb, he plays the center position.
 He was drafted 18th overall by the Indiana Pacers in the 2019 NBA draft.

 Born in Sagarejo, Bitadze started playing basketball professionally with VITA Tbilisi in the VTB United League.
 In 2015, he moved to Serbian club Mega Basket and was loaned to Serbian League team Smederevo 1953 in the following year.
 Upon his return to Mega in 2017–18, Bitadze was named most valuable player (MVP) of the Junior ABA League and became a key player for the senior team.
 At the end of 2018, he was loaned to Budućnost in Montenegro and was named EuroLeague Rising Star for the 2018–19 season.

 Bitadze is a member of the Georgian national basketball team.
 He was named to the national team at EuroBasket 2017 and made his debut at FIBA World Cup qualifiers in 2017.
 Previously, Bitadze represented Georgia at the junior level in FIBA competition.